- 29th November: Guz Khan laughs off Have I Got News For You complaints (Chortle)

-- Ian Hislop, Paul Merton and Angus Deayton
+- Angus Deayton, Ian Hislop and Paul Merton

 - John F.D.
-Northover, Ben Fuller, Paul Wheeler and Lissa Evans
+Northover, Ben Gosling Fuller, Paul Wheeler and Lissa Evans

 Originally on BBC Two before moving to BBC One, each episode of Have I Got News For You features a series of topical rounds.
 On one side is team captain Ian Hislop, editor of satirical magazine Private Eye; the other team is lead by improv comedian Paul Merton.